SemanticAccessAndRetrieval/Elas4RDF-search/README.md

- Using the `curl` command a (high-level syntax) request can be expressed as:
+ example: using the `curl` command a (high-level syntax) request can be expressed as:

     `curl --header "Content-Type: application/json" --request GET '<host>:<port>/elas4rdf_rest/high-level/?id=dataset_id&query=the%20beatles'`